 Even though there are millions of single people in Los Angeles, it can be a tough and lonely place for a single person.
 Making new friends can be difficult, much less meeting quality people to date.
-Most people don’t even know the names of their neighbors or fellow apartment-dwellers.
-COVID has made our isolation even worse.
+Most people don’t even know the names of their neighbors or fellow apartment dwellers.

 Yet, there are many perfectly happy single people in Los Angeles.
 And, there are plenty of married folks and people with partners who are utterly miserable and would give an arm and a leg to trade places with you, a single person.

 If you’re single, you may not realize that you have a superpower.
 It’s called freedom! you should use it to your advantage.
 Here are some things that content single people do:

 1. Find Community